This Magic Moment

 "This Magic Moment" is a song composed by lyricist Doc Pomus and pianist Mort Shuman.
 It was first recorded by The Drifters, with Ben E. King singing lead.

 Original Drifters version

 It was recorded first by Ben E. King and the Drifters, at Bell Sound Studios in New York City.
 The Drifters version spent 11 weeks on the Billboard Hot 100 and reached No. 16 on April 2, 1960.

 Chart history

 Jay and the Americans version

-In 1968, Jay and the Americans released a version of the song, which became the song's most widely successful release.
-Their version spent 14 weeks on the Billboard Hot 100, reaching No. 6 on March 1, 1969, while reaching No. 1 on Canada's "RPM 100" and No. 11 on Billboard's Easy Listening chart.
+In 1968, Jay and the Americans released a version which became the song's most widely successful release.
+The record spent 14 weeks on the Billboard Hot 100, reaching No. 6 on March 1, 1969, landing at No. 1 on Canada's "RPM 100" and No. 11 on Billboard's Easy Listening chart.
 The song also debuted at No. 4 in the first issue of RPM's "Young Adult" adult contemporary chart.
 The single earned gold record status from the Recording Industry Association of America.